Get PeakVisor App

 Mammoth Mountain Ski Resort sits squarely within the Inyo National Forest in the Sierra Nevada Range.
 Colloquially, the mountain is in the Eastern Sierra, referring to the high peaks that tower over the Owens River Valley on the eastern half of the range.
 These mountains are some of the most prominent in the contiguous USNorth Palisade Peak (14,248 ft / 4,343 m) is over 10,000 ft (3048 m) higher than the town of Bishop, which is just a few miles away.

 The resort itself is in the town of Mammoth Lakes in Mono and Madera counties of California.
-From the summit of Mt.
-Ritter, the Mono Lake, is visible to the north.
+Mono Lake is visible to the north from the resort’s upper elevations.
 To the east are the northern reaches of the Owens River Valley and the massive White Mountain Peak (14,252 ft / 4,344 m).

-Yosemite National Park is close to Mammoth as the crow flies, but access over the Tioga Pass is closed for the majority of the year, generally, October — June.
+Yosemite National Park is near Mammoth as the crow flies, but access over the Tioga Pass is closed for most of the year (generally, October to June).
 The drive takes 45 minutes during the summer when the pass is open.
 However, it takes six hours when the pass is closed.

 Mammoth Mountain, California